 Usable Strength: The Holy Grail of Performance-Based Training

-The Core Stix Philosophy Is Simple, Yet Profound:
+The Core Stix Philosophy is Simple, Yet Profound

 Usable strength comes from your ability to directly tie your training motions to real-life performance movements, which means you need to train standing up to get optimal results.

-Applying the same principals of upright functional training to healing and recovery, physical therapists and seniors quickly started incorporating Core Stix into their routines in order to provide a safe and stable way to build usable strength.
+Applying the same principles of upright functional training to healing and recovery, physical therapists and seniors quickly started incorporating Core Stix into their routines in order to provide a safe and stable way to build usable strength.

 The Core Stix Concept is Born

 Mike Kadar, the Strength and Conditioning Coach of the Pittsburgh Penguins, was in search of a way to train himself and his athletes in a way that would have the highest possible impact on their performance.

 To help develop a revolutionary solution, Mike enlisted the help of Kregg Koch, a design engineer for NASA’s Space Shuttle program and a patent attorney.
 The original concept came from the idea of developing “farm-strength,” a highly usable strength that carried over through all daily activities and sports.
 Mike told Kregg about his time spent growing up on a farm in Canada digging holes for fence posts.
 It involved moving a heavy steel bar in a circular motion to dig a hole and he realized that not only was it a complete core workout, but it also helped him become a stronger hockey player in the years that followed.

 Over the next few years, Kregg was able to engineer a heavy-duty, lightweight, and portable system that uses fiberglass sticks to train the body to build this usable strength.
 After research trials and testing, the Core Stix System was born and started to be carried by gyms, trainers, and physical therapists – as well as home users looking for a more efficient way to burn calories and build usable strength.